Human Resource Management

 Please scroll horizontally to look at table below.

-- * The number of female executives is current as of June 30, 2024 and includes outside and executive officers.
+- * The number of female executives is current the end of June of each fiscal year and includes outside and executive officers.

-- * The percentage of female managers and percentage of female recent graduates hired are current as of April 1, 2024.
+- * The total number of female managers, and the number of female new graduates hired are as of April 1 of the following fiscal year.

 Creating a Workplace Environment for Balancing Work and Childcare